12 Jan 2026

 Integration can also help to produce longer lasting beneficial effects, and without it, the insights, thoughts, ideas or new perspectives from a psychedelic-assisted therapy experience can quickly be lost.

-Research suggests that psychological flexibility and reduced depression symptoms are sustained for longer when psychedelic therapy is combined with integration, and a review of studies on the outcomes of integration therapy combined with psychedelic-assisted therapy shows that integration is critical for sustained benefits.
+Research suggests that psychological flexibility and reduced depression symptoms are sustained for longer when psychedelic therapy is combined with integration9, and a review of studies on the outcomes of integration therapy combined with psychedelic-assisted therapy8 shows that integration is critical for sustained benefits.

 Integrative therapy can be implemented long after a psychedelic experience has taken place and psychedelic therapy does not need to be continued to benefit from ongoing integration therapy.